Certificate in Media and Politics (CMAP)

-The Certificate in Media and Politics (CMAP) is offered jointly by Georgetown School of Foreign Service in Qatar (SFS-Q) and Northwestern University in Qatar (NU-Q).
+The Certificate in Media and Politics (CMAP) is offered jointly by Georgetown University in Qatar (GU-Q) and Northwestern University in Qatar (NU-Q).
 It capitalizes on the strengths of both universities to provide students with an enhanced understanding of the role of mass communication in political, diplomatic, and policy-making processes, as well as the role of politics in the shaping of mass media products and policies.

 There are limited seats available in the Certificate Program’s courses, so the application process is competitive.
 The review committee will look at overall grade point average and courses taken as part of our assessment.
 We will pay special attention to the essay, so make sure it is concise and well-written.
 The essay must address specific academic areas of interest and how these connect to the Certificate.